-- (a) General requirements.
-An applicant seeking approval of employment of a professional person must file and serve Local Forms Application for Retention of Professional, Certification of Professional in Support of Application for Retention of Professional and Order Authorizing Retention on the debtor, the trustee, secured creditors, official committees, and parties requesting notice of all proceedings. - (b) Objection.
-If an application seeking approval of the employment of a professional person is filed within 21 days after the filing of the petition, an objection to the application must be filed and served within 14 days after the filing of the application.
-After the initial 21 day period, an objection must be filed and served within 7 days after the filing of the application.
-The court may conduct a hearing on the objection.
+(a) General requirements.
+An applicant seeking approval of employment of a professional person must file and serve Local Forms Application for Retention of Professional, Certification of Professional in Support of Application for Retention of Professional and Order Authorizing Retention on the debtor, the trustee, secured creditors, official committees, and parties requesting notice of all proceedings.

+(b) Objection.

+(1) If an application is filed within 21 days after the filing of the petition, an objection must be filed and served within the later of:

+- (A) 14 days after the filing of the application; or - (B) 21 days after the filing of the petition.

+(2) If an application is filed after the initial 21-day period, an objection must be filed and served within 7 days after the filing of the application.